pietrobolcato/azure-minimal-custom-deployment/README.md

 You should get the response: `[0]`, which shows that the classifier correctly classified the image input as the number 0.

-Now you're ready to deploy to the cloud.
 If something went wrong, you can easily debug what is going on using Azure's debug dev container.
 The commands remains the unaltered, and have only the `--vscode-debug` flag added to them:

 `az ml online-endpoint delete -n mnist-endpoint-865021 -y --local`